Frequently Asked Questions¶

 Music metadata, like music, comes in many languages, and sorting multi-language text is hard to do.
 It depends on your language as well as the text being sorted, and often is still not well-defined.
 Unicode Technical Standard #10 outlines an algorithm to sort multi-language text, but even then it needs ordinal data for each character for each language.
 We don’t know of any Python implementations of it, and any implementation we use would have to be fast since we compare thousands of strings when sorting.

-I have two albums with the same name, and they sort out of order/get merged in the Album List
+I have two albums with the same name which are merged in the Album List¶

 Tag them with different

 labelidtags (it’s best if you use the actual label catalog ID, but if you can’t find it you can also just use any different values).
 You can also use